3 Pots and Pans I Own and Recommend

 I couldn’t have asked for a better pan than Zwilling’s.

-This was an unfamiliar brand to me when I first saw it.
-Its elegant appearance made me stop in my tracks and search online for its maker’s name.
+This was an unfamiliar brand to me when I first saw it in a cookware store.
+Its elegant appearance made me pause and search online for its maker’s name.
 I learned that Zwilling is primarily a knife maker: Wikipedia does not even mention that it manufactures pots and pans.
 I went ahead and bought this saucepan anyway – and have patted my back for the decision since.

 The thickness of the Zwilling pan’s base is just right for dry roasting.